 Wix vs Shopify: Final Takeaway

-Wix seems likes a novice player in this business, which is less complex, uses a more simplistic approach – easy to understand for people who are to start a new venture.
-It is recommended for anyone setting up a small business and is not likely to take big financial risk.
+Wix seems like a novice player in this business, which is less complex and uses a more simplistic approach – easy to understand for people who are to start a new venture.
+It is recommended for anyone setting up a small business who is not likely to take big financial risks.

 Affordable entry and creative freedom are all that Wix has in it to offer.
 Shopify seems a powerful platform for a business that requires support for the long term.
 It initially takes a lot of investment, but it is all worth it, thanks to its excellent features and huge app store.